"

 If your assessment plan includes print-based exams or assignments, you’ll want to ensure these do not pose barriers for any students and that you represent assessment instructions and content in a variety of ways.

-Consider how Kasha’s assessment experience (Three Assessment Experiences) would have improved had her exam been formatted for access with speech-to-text software.
+Consider how Kasha’s assessment experience (from the Three Assessment Experiences seen earlier) would have improved had her exam been formatted for access with speech-to-text software.

 Accessibility Guidelines for Assessments